How to Get Certificate of Good Standing in South Dakota (2025)

 What is a South Dakota Certificate of Good Standing?

-A South Dakota Certificate of Good Standing is an official document issued by the South Dakota Secretary of State verifying that a business entity is in compliance with South Dakota laws.
+A South Dakota Certificate of Good Standing is a document issued by the Secretary of State that verifies a business entity’s existence and compliance with state requirements.

-How do I obtain a South Dakota Certificate of Good Standing?
+How do I request a South Dakota Certificate of Good Standing?

 How much does a South Dakota Certificate of Good Standing cost?

-The cost for a South Dakota Certificate of Good Standing is $20.
+The cost of a South Dakota Certificate of Good Standing varies, but typically ranges from $10 to $30.

 How long does it take to receive a South Dakota Certificate of Good Standing?